Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake - UrduPoint

 Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake

-Mandalay, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2025) Residents scrambled desperately through collapsed buildings Sunday searching for survivors as aftershocks rattled the devastated city of Mandalay, two days after a massive earthquake killed more than 1,600 people in Myanmar and at least 17 in neighbouring Thailand.
+Mandalay, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2025) Residents scoured collapsed buildings Sunday searching for survivors as aftershocks rattled the devastated city of Mandalay, two days after a massive earthquake killed at least 1,700 people in Myanmar and at least 17 in neighbouring Thailand.

 The initial 7.7-magnitude quake struck near the central Myanmar city of Mandalay early Friday afternoon, followed minutes later by a 6.7-magnitude aftershock.